petl-developers/petlx/docs/index.rst

 ======================================

-:mod:`petlx` is a collection of domain-specific and/or experimental extensions to `petl <http://petl.readthedocs.org/>`_, a general purpose Python package for extracting, transforming and loading tables of data.
+:mod:`petlx` is a collection of domain-specific and/or experimental extensions to `petl`_, a general purpose Python package for extracting, transforming and loading tables of data.

 - Documentation: http://petlx.readthedocs.org/
 - Source Code: https://github.com/alimanfoo/petlx